 A new year, a new you!
-This is time you should start thinking about your New Year resolution ideas.
-Whether you want to work on your physical health, boost your mental wellbeing, refine your financial state, or make more meaningful interpersonal connections, you can choose from 20 achievable New Year resolution ideas that are all worth trying.
+This is the time you should start thinking about your New Year resolution ideas .
+Whether you want to work on your physical health, boost your mental wellbeing, refine your financial state, or make more meaningful interpersonal connections, you can choose from 20 achievable new year resolution ideas that are all worth trying.

 Research shows that more than 70 percent of New Year’s resolutions fail within the first two months, and you can avoid this trap by setting goals that are SMART; specific, measurable, achievable, realistic, and time bound.

 Start keeping a record of your daily thoughts, feeling, and perceptions.
 The benefits of journaling are numerous: It can help create awareness, reduce anxiety, and regulate emotions.
 Plus, you’ll love looking back on your past later in life.
 Your future self will thank you!

 18 – Exercise your brain

 You brain is involved in everything you do and, like any other part of the body, it needs to be cared for too.

 Exercising the brain is a top priority for successful people; it allows you to improve your memory, focus, and daily functionality.
 People of all ages can greatly benefit from incorporating a few simple brain exercises into their daily life.

 Even if you only have a few dollars to spare every week, putting them aside in a savings plan can benefit you in the long term.
 What people don’t know is that saving doesn’t have to be complicated.
 You can set aside small amounts of money that won’t make any huge difference.
 Before you know it, you’ll have gathered a good amount of money which you can invest or rely on in the future.